Scientific Name

 Toxicity of Euphorbia bracteata

 E. bracteata produces a toxic white milky sap that can cause irritation to the skin and eyes.
-Therefore, it is best to keep your plant away from children and pets.
+Therefore, keeping your plant away from children and pets is best.

 Links